Lincoln State Park: Little Pigeon Baptist Church

-The Noah Gordon Mill Site
+Noah Gordon Mill site

 Also within the park are the Noah Gordon home and mill sites.
 Noah Gordon was a neighbor of the Lincoln family and maintained a small grain mill.
 Abraham Lincoln spent many hours waiting his turn to mill grain here.
 Nine-year-old Abraham Lincoln was knocked unconscious for several hours after he was kicked in the head by a horse milling grain at Gordon's mill.

-The James Gentry Home Site
+James Gentry Home site

 Young Abraham Lincoln worked for James Gentry at his general store.
 The home site of James Gentry is located within Lincoln State Park off of trail 3.
 Abraham Lincoln took a flatboat trip to New Orleans, leaving from Rockport, to sell goods for Gentry.
 It was on this trip to New Orleans that Lincoln first witnessed slavery.